apache/airflow/docs/apache-airflow-providers-postgres/operators/postgres_operator_howto_guide.rst

 A task defined or implemented by a operator is a unit of work in your data pipeline.

-The purpose of Postgres Operator is to define tasks involving interactions with a PostgreSQL database.
+The purpose of :class:`~airflow.providers.postgres.operators.postgres.PostgresOperator` is to define tasks involving interactions with a PostgreSQL database.
- In ``Airflow-2.0``, the ``PostgresOperator`` class resides at ``airflow.providers.postgres.operators.postgres``.

 Under the hood, the :class:`~airflow.providers.postgres.operators.postgres.PostgresOperator` delegates its heavy lifting to the :class:`~airflow.providers.postgres.hooks.postgres.PostgresHook`.